MikixIT/luke-use-the-force-ex/README.md

 # luke-use-the-force-ex
 Little exercise about API and Problem Solving using Star Wars's world.

-Problem 1: Use the force luke (only vanilla JS, no framework!!!)
+Problem 1: Use the force luke (only vanilla JS, no framework!)

 SWAPI is an online API that allows us to obtain information about the Star Wars universe

 Step 1:
-Create a button that when pressed retrieves data from https://swapi.dev/api/people and prints in HTML the names contained in the list
+Create a button that when pressed retrieves data from https://swapi.py4e.com/api/people and prints in HTML the names contained in the list

 Step 2: